-Table 2 is based on “ITS Forum RC-006” which was issued by the ITS Info-communications Forum as an experimental guideline for feasibility tests in Japan.
+Table 2 shows basic specifications of ARIB standard; ARIB STD-T109, 700 MHz band Intelligent Transport System(ITS) which has been developed in February 2012, based on “ITS Forum RC-006” issued by the ITS Info-communications Forum as an experimental guideline for feasibility tests in Japan.

-A 10 MHz channel width in the 700 MHz radio frequency band will be used for the safe driving support systems.
+A 9 MHz channel width in the 700 MHz radio frequency band will be used for the safe driving support systems.